| Last updated

 The last we heard, there's only one surviving member of the real Easy Company.
 His name is Col. Edward Shames and in 2018, at age 96, he reportedly appeared as a guest speaker at the annual Veteran's Breakfast hosted by the Government Employees Insurance Company (GEICO).

-We believe him to still be alive.
 In 2020, he was interviewed by the Experimental Aircraft Association (EEA) for a blog post.
 Shames regularly attends the EEA Airventure Expo.

 Chosen for YouChosen for You